Basis-Independent Spectral Methods for Non-linear Optical Response in Arbitrary Tight-binding Models: Introduction

 Several approaches have been developed to obtain the non-linear response up to arbitrary order of a crystalline system subject to an external field.
 Among those, we may find generalizations of Kubo's formula for higher orders and perturbation expansions for the density matrix in both the length gauge and the velocity gauge \citep{PhysRevB.96.035431,PhysRevB.48.11705}.
 Due to the complexity of the problem, the bulk of that work was done using translation-invariant systems.
-Despite covering a broad range of systems, this approach is limited in its scope, as it cannot deal with impurities, border effects, or even magnetic fields within the usual Peierls framework \citep{Dalitz:317707}.
+Despite covering a broad range of systems, this approach is limited in its scope, as it cannot deal with impurities, border effects, or even magnetic fields within the usual Peierls framework \citep{peierls1933theorie}.
 In order to simulate more realistic systems, this restriction has to be lifted.
 The goal is then to re-express the same formulas for the linear and nonlinear optical conductivities in a framework that allows real-space calculations.
-In this work, we extend the work of Passos et al \citep{passos2018nonlinear} implementing the velocity gauge methodology within the Keldysh formalism \citep{jishi2013feynman}.
+In this work, we extend the work of Passos et al \citep{passosNonlinearOpticalResponses2018} implementing the velocity gauge methodology within the Keldysh formalism \citep{keldysh1964diagram}.
 This way, we develop a general perturbation procedure to deal with non-interacting fermion systems at finite temperature coupled to a time-dependent external field.
+In \citep{weisse2004chebyshev}, an advanced Chebyshev expansion method is proposed to compute linear response functions.
+This paper comes as the next logical step, by providing the generalization to all orders in perturbation theory.

 Through careful categorization of all these contributions, we provide a systematic procedure to find the objects needed to calculate the conductivity at any order.
 These objects are expressed with no reference to a specific basis.
 The critical point here is that the mathematical objects provided by our perturbation expansion are precisely the ones required by the numerical spectral methods we use.
 This fact, combined with our diagrammatic approach, provides a straightforward way to implement the numerical calculation of the nonlinear optical conductivity for a wide range of materials.
 This methodology is implemented in KITE, an open-source software developed by ourselves \citep{quantumkite} to calculate the nonlinear optical properties of a very broad range of tight-binding models.